sylvaincom/sylvaincom.github.io/_pages/about.md

 ---

 Since September 2024, I have been a Machine Learning Product Engineer at [:probabl.](https://probabl.ai/), the official brand operator of <a href="https://scikit-learn.org/stable/">scikit-learn</a>, the reference open-source machine learning Python library.
 More info: <a href="https://gael-varoquaux.info/programming/promoting-open-source-from-inria-to-probabl.html">Gaël Varoquaux's blog</a>.
-I contribute to building the <i>Data Scientist Companion</i> to empower data scientists and companies in mastering their entire data lifecycle.
+I contribute to designing and developing a data scientist companion to empower data scientists and companies in mastering their entire data lifecycle.
-Feel free to contact me if you are interested in such a product!
+Feel free to reach out to me if you are interested in such a product!

 Previously, from February to August 2024, I was a postdoctoral researcher at the [Centre Borelli](https://centreborelli.ens-paris-saclay.fr/en) research lab from [Ecole Normale Supérieure Paris-Saclay](https://ens-paris-saclay.fr/en) under the supervision of [Laurent Oudre](http://www.laurentoudre.fr).
 I worked on the BrevetAI project from [SaclAI School](https://www.dataia.eu/en/saclai-school) ([DATAIA Institute](https://www.dataia.eu/en)), a learning-by-doing pedagogical platform for AI acculturation.